-The community composting hubs trial is part of a shared investigation into new approaches to household composting by council’s Community Services and Climate Change Response Units.
+The community composting hubs trial is part of a shared investigation into new approaches to household composting by council’s Connected Communities and Climate Change Response Units.

 ‘Community composting’ is defined as small-scale composting sites which service a limited geographical area.
 Interest in community composting is growing in New Zealand but there are few initiatives in Wellington.
 What is possible and where is determined by our District Plan.
 In most cases, the District Plan requires community composting initiatives to have a resource consent.